joeriddles/python-otel-demo/blog.md

 It's possible to get by without a collector (as we'll see later), but generally not recommended.
 The main benefit of skipping a collector is a simpler setup, but it tightly couples your application to the OTel backend.
 Collectors are often ran as sidecar processes in Kubernetes pods.

 Let’s spin up a local collector.
 We'll use Docker containers to easily start the collector and other services that depend on it.

-First, Let’s define a Docker Compose config:
+First, let’s define a Docker Compose config:
 ```yaml
 # docker-compose.yml
 services: